unusualstudio/unusualstudio-projects/README.md

 ### status

-A long-form Markdown description of what's been done and what needs to be done.
+A brief Markdown description of what's been done and what would be next.

 ### urls.logo